adap/flower/baselines/fednova/README.md

 ```

 **Dataset:** The dataset is Non-IID CIFAR-10 dataset which is partitioned across 16 clients using a Dirichlet distribution Dir16(0.1), (alpha=0.1) as done
-in [paper](https://arxiv.org/abs/2002.06440).
+in the [paper](https://arxiv.org/abs/2002.06440).
 Each client gets a different skewed distribution of the class labels following this split.

 **Training Hyperparameters:**